bla999ckt/blackt-codestyle/README.md

 ## Features

-- **Apply `Style50` Coding Standards**: Automatically format your code by replacing spaces with four spaces, following the `Style50` formatting guidelines.
+- **Apply `Style50` Coding Standards**: Automatically format your code by applying `Style50` formatting rules, ensuring consistent code style for multiple languages (Python, JavaScript, Java, C, C++, etc.).
-- **Reset Code Styles to Default**: Quickly revert the applied style and restore your code to its original form.
+- **Terminal Support**: Apply the `Style50` formatting directly from the terminal using the `codestyle` command on any supported file.
+- **Split Editor View**: After applying the style, view your code with the applied changes side-by-side with the original file in a split editor layout.
+- **Supports Multiple File Types**: Works seamlessly with various languages, including `.py`, `.js`, `.java`, `.c`, `.cpp`, and more.

+## Requirements

+Before using the BlackT Code Style extension, make sure you have the following installed:

+1. **Style50**: This extension relies on the `style50` command-line tool to format your code.
+You can install it using the following command:
+    ```bash
+    pip install style50
+    ```
+    Or follow the installation instructions from the official [Style50 repository](https://github.com/your-style50-repo-link).

+2. **VS Code**: This extension requires Visual Studio Code to work properly.

 ## How to Use

+You can apply the `Style50` code style using either the **Command Palette** in VS Code or the **Terminal**:

+### Method 1: Use the Command Palette
-### 1. Open the Command Palette
+1. Open the Command Palette:
     - Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the Command Palette in VS Code.

-### 2. Run the `Apply Style50` Command
+2. Run the `Apply Code Style` Command:
-- Type and select the `Apply Style50` command from the palette.
-This will format your code according to the Style50 rules (replacing multiple spaces with four spaces).
+    - Type and select the `Apply Code Style` command from the palette.
+This will format your code according to the `Style50` rules (such as replacing multiple spaces with four spaces and ensuring proper coding conventions).

+3. View Changes:
+    - After running the command, the original code will be displayed on the left, and the formatted code will appear on the right side of the editor in a split view.

-### 3. Reset Code Style
+4. Reset Code Style:
-- You can also reset the code style by running the `Reset Style` command, which will return the code to its default state (for example, trimming excess whitespace).
+    - You can reset the code style by using the `Reset Style` command, which will revert the changes and restore the original formatting.

-### Webview Interface
-- Once you run the `Apply Style50` command, a GUI interface will open, allowing you to interact with the extension visually.
-You can easily switch between applying the `Style50` code style and resetting the style with one click.
+### Method 2: Use the Terminal
+1. Open your terminal in VS Code.

+2. Run the `codestyle` Command:
+    - Type the following command in the terminal:
+    ```bash
+    codestyle <file-path>
+    ```
+    - For example, to format a Python file, run:
+    ```bash
+    codestyle app.py
+    ```
+    - This command will apply `Style50` formatting to the specified file.

+3. View Changes:
+    - The formatted code will be displayed side-by-side with the original code in a split editor view.

 ## Installation